 The benefits of risk management in projects are huge.
 You can gain a lot of money if you deal with uncertain project events in a proactive manner.
 The result will be that you minimise the impact of project threats and seize the opportunities that occur.
-This allows you to deliver your project on time, on budget and with the quality results your project sponsor demands.
-Also your team members will be much happier if they do not enter a "fire fighting" mode needed to repair the failures that could have been prevented.
+This allows you to deliver your project on time, on budget and with the quality results that your project sponsor demands.
+Also, your team members will be much happier if they do not enter a fire fighting mode needed to repair the failures that could have been prevented.

-This article gives you the 10 golden rules to apply risk management successfully in your project.
-They are based on personal experiences of the author who has been involved in projects for over 15 years.
-Also the big pile of literature available on the subject has been condensed in this article.
+This article gives you the ten golden rules to apply risk management successfully in your project.
+They are based on personal experiences of the author who has been involved in projects for over fifteen years.
+Also, the big pile of literature available on the subject has been condensed in this article.

 Rule 1: Make Risk Management Part of Your Project

 The first rule is essential to the success of project risk management.
 If you don't truly embed risk management in your project, you can not reap the full benefits of this approach.
 You can encounter a number of faulty approaches in companies.
 Some projects use no approach whatsoever to risk management.
 They are either ignorant, running their first project or they are somehow confident that no risks will occur in their project (which of course will happen).
 Some people blindly trust the project manager, especially if he or she looks like a battered army veteran who has been in the trenches for the last two decades.
 Professional companies make risk management part of their day to day operations and include it in project meetings and the training of staff.

 Rule 2: Identify Risks Early in Your Project